AgroCoT: A Chain-of-Thought Benchmark for Evaluating Reasoning in Vision-Language Models for Agriculture: Further Discussion

-\paragraph{Does the reasoning ability of VLMs improve as the parameters increase?} As shown in~\cref{fig:score_by_para} (a) and (b), except for InternVL2\&3 and Qwen2.5-VL, whose reasoning capabilities improve with an increase in parameters when the number of parameters is small, the reasoning capabilities of other models remain relatively stable once the number of parameters reaches a certain threshold.
+As shown in Figure~\ref{fig:score_by_para} (a) and (b), except for InternVL2\&3 and Qwen2.5-VL, whose reasoning capabilities improve with an increase in parameters when the number of parameters is small, the reasoning capabilities of other models remain relatively stable once the number of parameters reaches a certain threshold.
 This suggests that increasing the number of parameters primarily enhances the knowledge capacity of models, with limited impact on improving specific reasoning abilities.